-Course Title: Dental Hygiene Practice 1-0-0 Course Fee: \$0 Semester Offered: Spring Modality: Online Location: Beeville Pre-Requisite: Acceptance into program TSI Requirements: TSI Reading, TSI Writing, TSI Math
+Course Title: Dental Hygiene Practice 1-0-0

+Course Fee: \$30 Semester Offered: Spring Modality: Online Location: Beeville

 Emphasis on the laws governing the practice of dentistry and dental hygiene, moral standards, and the ethical standards established by the dental hygiene profession.
 Practice settings for the dental hygienist, office operations, and preparation for employment.